Sophie (Soyun) Oh is a senior associate at Peter & Kim in Seoul qualified to practice in the State of New York.

+Sophie has acted as counsel in a wide range of international arbitration cases under the auspices of ICC, SIAC, LCIA and KCAB, and has experience in advising domestic and overseas clients in relation to cross-border disputes.
 Sophie’s previous legal experience include working as a foreign attorney of the International Dispute Group of Bae, Kim & Lee and assisting U.S. commercial litigation during her internship at White & Case Seoul and Bird Marella.

 Career details

-- Foreign Attorney, Peter & Kim (2020.3-present)
+- Foreign Attorney, Peter & Kim (2020.3-2024)

 - Foreign Attorney, Bae, Kim & Lee LLC (2019-2020.3.)